thelovelab/tximeta/vignettes/linkedTxome.knit.md

 ##  9 out of 33681 are missing from the GTF and dropped from SummarizedExperiment output
 ```

-We can see the appropriate metadata is attached (and here, using the
+We can see that the appropriate metadata and transcript ranges are
-Ensembl-style notation of chromosomes, thanks to *ensembldb*).
+attached.

 ```r